aircatcher/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Setup-CMOfficeDeployment/README_Setup-CMOfficeDeployment.md

 1. Download the **Setup-CMOfficeDeployment** folder to your Config Manager Server.
 2. Load an elevated Powershell session
 3. Change the directory to the **Setup-CMOfficeDeployment** location
-4. From the prompt run **. .\Setup-CMOfficeDeployment.ps1** this dot sources the file and enables all functions and variables to be available in the power shell session.
+4. Dot-Source the script to gain access to the functions inside.

+		Type: . .\Setup-CMOfficeDeployment.ps1

+		By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to run the inner functions from the console.

 ###Downloading the source files from the CDN